 Many Italian Americans celebrate Christmas Eve with a big family feast teeming with savory seafood stews, chilled shellfish, rich pastas and gorgeous baked fish.
-The multi-course meal from la mare is known as the Feast of Seven Fishes or Feste dei Sette Pesce.
+The multi-course meal from il mare is known as the Feast of the Seven Fishes or Feste dei Sette Pesce.

 As Italian as it sounds, la Feste dei Sette Pesce is surprisingly not very common in Italy and likely became most popular in migrant communities in the early 1900s.
 Eataly attributed this to the massive differences between the North and the South, since the feast reportedly began in Sicily and Naples, but no one I personally met while living in Italy had heard of it — regardless of which region their family came from.

 Still, any seafood-lover looking for a festive way to celebrate the holiday with close family is sure to enjoy this rich tradition.
-Here are some of our favorite recipes to get in the spirit of a fish-filled feast.
+Here are our favorite recipes for a festive, fish-filled feast.

 Who doesn't love crispy fried food?
 This mix of fried seafood and vegetables is a classic Italian dish that's perfect for Feast of the Seven Fishes or any dinner spread.